 Pray daily for Joshua Goodling and the doors God is opening

 Mail a donation to High Impact Ministries, PO Box 1325, Dayton, TN 37321

 (Write in the memo that your gift is to support Joshua Goodling)

 You may also make a donation online:

-Ken Turner Ministries is a 501(c)(3) youth outreach and your donations are tax deductible.
+High Impact Ministries (Ken Turner Ministries) is a 501(c)(3) youth outreach and your donations are tax deductible.

-(Joshua is a partner and board member with Ken Turner Ministries)
+(Joshua is a partner with High Impact Ministries)

 Joshua Goodling - P.O.
 Box 23174 - Knoxville, TN 37933